bucs110b1fall21/final-project-jla-coding/README.md

 ### Software Lead - Lukas Ladekarl

  Worked as integration specialist by keeping up with the progress of both team members.
-Worked on manty files, but was not the main contributor to most, except with economy.py.
+Worked on many files, but was not the main contributor to most, except with economy.py.
 Designed and created all sprites.
 Created worked on ideas and worked with the team on how to implement them.
 Was the only team member with experience with Crypto, so contributed to making the game accurate.

 ### Front End Specialist -  Jason Zheng